wavemaker/docs/learn/app-development/ui-design/design-overview.md

 ---

-An app is a collection of pages, with each page composed of different UI elements and Widgets.
-These UI elements enable user interaction with the app and can get data from backend services.
-Navigation and interaction rules can be setup across pages.

-## Designing Pages

-UI design is the starting point to get started with designing an app.
+Get started with designing your app.
 It involves the following steps:

 1. Choosing a **Page Layout** for composition of Widgets or UI Elements.
 2. Using **Widgets** for: